Taishan, Guangdong

-Taishan is a county-level city in the southwest of Guangdong province, China.
+Taishan (台山 (Táishān)), or Toi San (Jyutping: Toi4saan1), is a county-level city in the southwest of Guangdong province, China.
 It is administered as part of the prefecture-level city of Jiangmen.
 During the 2020 census, there were 907,354 inhabitants (941,095 in 2010), but only 433,266 were considered urban.
-Taishan calls itself the "First Home of the Overseas Chinese".
+As one of the most renowned qiao'xiangs, Taishan calls itself the "First Home of the Overseas Chinese".
 An estimated half a million Chinese Americans are of Taishanese descent.

-It was named Xinning (新宁) until 1914, which was romanised as "Sunning".
+It was named Xinning (新寧) until 1914, which was romanised as "Sunning".

 Geography

 Taishan is in the Pearl River Delta, in southwestern Jiangmen Prefecture.
 It has 95 islands and islets, including Shangchuan Island, Guangdong's largest island now that Hainan is a separate province.
 Taishan is one of Guangdong's "Four Counties" (Sze Yup), which excluded Heshan and is now part of the Greater Taishan Region.